Chicken breakfast sausage has become more popular over the years as a healthier meat option.

-Whereas pork sausage has anywhere from 300 to 450 calories with 25 to 40 grams of fat per link, chicken sausage will have between 140 to 160 and only 7 to 10 grams of fat.
+Whereas ground pork sausage has anywhere from 300 to 450 calories with 25 to 40 grams of fat per link, chicken sausage will have between 140 to 160 and only 7 to 10 grams of fat.

 You can see the big difference between the two and why there would be an incentive to eat the chicken.

-This may sound like a lot more effort, but trust me when I say it’s not and it’s absolutely worth it.
+This may sound like a lot more effort, but trust me when I say it’s not, and it’s absolutely worth it.

-That way you can mix the ingredients right into the meat as it’s being ground.
+This way you can mix the ingredients right into the meat as it’s being ground.

 And if no grinder is available, then using a food processor can work just as well.

-From fruit to chutney, to garlic, basil, tomatoes, and even cheese – the sky’s the limit!
+From fruit, to chutney, to garlic, basil, tomatoes, and even cheese – the sky’s the limit!

 I find them easier to make as well as being more practical and diverse.